 The Company recognizes interest on non-payment of income taxes under requirement by tax law and penalties associated with tax positions when a tax position does not meet the minimum statutory threshold to avoid payment of penalties.
 Interest and penalties on income taxes will be classified as a component of the provisions for income taxes.
-The tax returns of the Company and its subsidiaries and VIEs are subject to examination by the relevant local tax authorities.
-The statute of limitations related to these tax returns under different circumstances various from 3-10 years, and for PRC entities, there is no statute of limitation in the case of tax evasion.
-The Company did not have any material interest or penalties associated with tax positions for the years ended December 31, 2020 and 2019 and did not have any significant unrecognized uncertain tax positions as of December 31, 2020 or 2019.
+The tax returns of the Company's PRC subsidiaries and VIEs are subject to examination by the relevant tax authorities.
+According to the PRC Tax Administration and Collection Law, the statute of limitations is three years if the underpayment of taxes is due to computational errors made by the taxpayer or the withholding agent.
+The statute of limitations is extended to five years under special circumstances, where the underpayment of taxes is more than RMB100,000.
+In the case of transfer pricing issues, the statute of limitation is ten years.
+There is no statute of limitation in the case of tax evasion.
+The Company did not have any material interest or penalties associated with tax positions for the years ended December 31, 2019 and 2018 and did not have any significant unrecognized uncertain tax positions as of December 31, 2019 and 2018, respectively.

-s) Share-based payment transactions
+w) Share-based payment transactions